The key message throughout the evening was that the veterinary profession has a clear and trusted dual responsibility

 While diners at Magheramorne Estate enjoyed an impressive selection of some of the finest food Northern Ireland has to offer, they paused between courses to digest a series of inspiring and motivational talks by world leaders in this field.

-Speakers included Dr Sue Paterson MA VetMB DVD DipECVD FRCVS (President of the Royal College of Veterinary Surgeons); Mr Fergal Morris MVB MBA MRCVS (General Manager MSD Animal Health Ireland); Professor John Gilliland OBE Dsc (Farmer, Professor of Practice in Agriculture and Sustainability at Queens University Belfast; and chair of ARC Zero); Professor Jude Capper PhD DSc (h.c.)
-BSc (Hons) ARAgS (ABP Chair of Sustainable Beef and Sheep Production at Harper Adams University); and Mr Lance Woods BSc Agr MBA NSch (MSD Animal Health).
+Speakers included Dr Sue Paterson MA VetMB DVD DipECVD FRCVS (President of the Royal College of Veterinary Surgeons); Fergal Morris MVB MBA MRCVS (General Manager MSD Animal Health Ireland); Professor John Gilliland OBE Dsc (farmer, Professor of Practice in Agriculture and Sustainability at Queen’s University Belfast, and chair of ARC Zero); Professor Jude Capper PhD DSc (h.c.)
+BSc (Hons) ARAgS (ABP Chair of Sustainable Beef and Sheep Production at Harper Adams University); and Lance Woods BSc Agr MBA NSch (MSD Animal Health).

 Advertisement